lucvm/activity-tracker/README.md

 # Activity Tracker
 ## What
-Add and track activities in your overview or track your students' activities.<br /> Created in ASP.NET Core, with Entity Framework and Bootstrap.
+Add and track activities in your overview or track your students' activities.<br /> Created in ASP.NET Core, including Entity Framework and Bootstrap.

 ## How
 Several standard accounts are created on first startup.<br>